 (127) The most visible expression of church as communion is when it gathers in worship to give thanks for the paschal mystery.
 The Eucharistic celebration demands reconciliation and sharing among all God's children.
 It commands the search for appropriate relationships in social, economic, and political life.
 It points beyond the communion of the church toward the whole of creation.
-As we read in Baptism, Eucharist and Ministry.
+As we read in Baptism, Eucharist and Ministry, small groups, in music and worship, etc?